Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 They ate their toast in the sun room, opposite the kitchen.
 Francis recalled it had originally been something different, but Mona had contracted a cousin to tear out a wall and build a greenhouse extension on the side of the house.
 Patricia and he had given their mother endless grief about how cold it got in the winter if they didn't keep a fire going constantly, but their concerns had fallen on deaf ears.

+Francis had to admit, though, it was a nice place during the summer.

+"I've counted, how many plants do you think there are in this room?"
+Ricard said, leaning back in a ragged armchair.

+"Zero live ones, that part is easy at least," Francis said.
+"Maybe fifty or so?"

+"Fifty-eight, good guess," Ricard said, plucking a dried leaf off a small ficus tree next to him.
+"You always said your mother enjoyed gardening, but caring for all this must have been a full-time endeavour."

+"There isn't much else to do out here," Francis said, looking out over the garden through the windows.
+The fruit trees were in full bloom, bathing the scene in white and pink blossoms.
+"Unless you just love being alone and isolated, you have to pick up gardening or some other hobby to stay sane."

 --